Sakira-001/Global-Superstore-Dataset/README.md

 1. **Total Sales**: $2,297,201
 2. **Total Profit**: $286,400
 3. **Total Shipping Cost**: $64,068
-4. **Borough with Most Collisions**: Brooklyn
-5. **Most Common Contributing Factor**: Driver Inattention/Distraction
-6. **Peak Collision Hours**: Between 3 PM – 6 PM
-7. **Collisions by Vehicle Type**:
+4. **Average Discount**: 15%
+5. **Top 3 Countries by Total Profit (2014)**:
+   - United States
-   - Passenger Vehicles: 58%
+   - India
-   - Commercial Vehicles: 18%
+   - China
-   - Two-Wheelers (Motorcycles, Bicycles): 9%
+6. **Top 3 Best-Selling Products by Profit**:
+   - Canon imageCLASS 2200 Advanced Copier
+   - Sharp AL-1530CS Digital Copier
+   - Hoover WindTunnel Plus Vacuum
+7. **Top Subcategories with Highest Shipping Costs**:
-   - Emergency Services: 3%
+   - Chairs
-   - Others: 6%
+   - Bookcases
-   - Unknown/Not Reported: 6%
+   - Tables
-8. **Seasonal Pattern**: Highest collisions recorded in October, lowest in February
-9. **Most Affected Demographic**: Motorists and pedestrians injured in Brooklyn and Queens
-10. **Location Hotspots**: Most incidents occurred in densely populated areas with high traffic volume

 ---

 ## Insights & Conclusions
-1. **Leading Causes of Collisions**:
-   - The top contributing factor to collisions is "Unspecified", meaning a lack of detailed reporting.
-   - Driver inattention/distraction is the most reported cause, emphasizing the need for awareness campaigns on focused driving.
-2. **Fatalities Across Boroughs**:
-   - Brooklyn has the highest fatalities among pedestrians, motorists, and cyclists.
-   - Motorists experience the most fatalities overall, suggesting that driver safety improvements are needed.
-3. **Vehicle Types in Collisions**:
-   - Passenger vehicles account for the highest number of collisions, far exceeding any other vehicle type across all boroughs.
-   - Bicycles, taxis, motorcycles, and buses contribute to accidents but at significantly lower numbers compared to passenger vehicles.
-   - Brooklyn leads in overall collisions, followed by Queens and the Bronx, possibly due to higher traffic density and population.
+1. **High Discounts Do Not Guarantee High Profits**:
+   - Cities like Lancaster and other regions with high discount rates still underperformed in profit, indicating that excessive discounting may be reducing overall profitability.
+2. **U.S. Leads in Sales and Profit but Incurs Highest Shipping Costs**:
+   - The U.S. remains the top market for both sales and profit; however, it also has the highest shipping costs, which could reduce profit margins if not optimized.
+3. **Specific Product Subcategories Contribute to Losses in Certain Regions**:
+   - Subcategories such as Tables, Bookcases, and Machines consistently perform poorly in Southeast Asia, pointing to issues with market fit or pricing.
+4. **Home Office Segment Shows Strong Performance Across Multiple Regions**:
+   - The Home Office customer segment shows steady growth in sales and profit, suggesting a stable and potentially scalable target audience for marketing and product development.
 ---

 ## Tools & Techniques Used
 1. **Power BI**:
    - Power Query Editor for extensive data cleaning and transformation.
-   - DAX (Data Analysis Expressions) to calculate key metrics like total collisions, injuries, fatalities, and percentage breakdowns.
+   - DAX (Data Analysis Expressions) to calculate key metrics.
-   - Slicers for dynamic filtering by borough, vehicle type, month, and contributing factors.
+   - Slicers for dynamic filtering.
-   - Custom Visuals including bar charts, pie charts, stacked columns, KPIs, and heatmaps for clear insight presentation.
+   - Custom Visuals including bar charts, pie charts, stacked columns, and KPIs for clear insight presentation.
 2. **Figma**: Designed visual mockups and layout guides to ensure a clean, user-friendly dashboard interface.

 ---